Non-Stationary Online Structured Prediction with Surrogate Losses: ``Small-Surrogate-Loss + Path-Length'' Bound via Surrogate Gap

-We also introduce the following \emph{self-bounding} property of surrogate losses. \begin{assumption}[Self-bounding property] Let $L_t\colon \Wcal \ni \W \mapsto L(\W\x_t, y_t)$ be the surrogate loss at round $t \in [T]$.
-There exists $M > 0$ such that, for every $t \in [T]$ and $\W \in \Wcal$, we can take a subgradient $\G_t(\W) \in \partial L_t(\W)$ with $\norm{\G_t(\W)}_\mathrm{F}^2 \le 2M L_t(\W)$. \end{assumption} This property was also assumed in the line of prior work; in particular, \Citet{Van_der_Hoeven2021-wi} extensively discussed it.\footnote{\Citet{Van_der_Hoeven2021-wi} call self-bounding surrogate losses with an additional property \emph{regular} surrogate losses.
-The terminology of "self-bounding" follows, e.g., \citet{Srebro2010-lp,Zhao2024-pi}.} The property holds for every non-negative $M$-smooth surrogate loss \citep[Theorem~4.23]{orabona2023modern}; hence, Fenchel--Young losses generated by $\tfrac{1}{M}$-strongly convex $\Omega$ satisfy it.
+\end{assumption} This property was also assumed in the line of prior work; in particular, \Citet{Van_der_Hoeven2021-wi} has extensively discussed it.\footnote{ \Citet{Van_der_Hoeven2021-wi} call self-bounding surrogate losses with an additional property \emph{regular} surrogate losses.
+The terminology of "self-bounding" follows, e.g., \citet{Srebro2010-lp,Zhao2024-pi}. } The property holds for every non-negative $M$-smooth surrogate loss \citep[Theorem~4.24]{orabona2023modern}; hence, Fenchel--Young losses generated by $\tfrac{1}{M}$-strongly convex $\Omega$ satisfy it.
 Moreover, it holds for a broader class of losses beyond smooth ones.
 For example, the smooth hinge loss, viewed as a function of $\W \in \Wcal$, is non-smooth (despite its name); still, it enjoys the self-bounding property, as detailed in \cref{asec:smooth-hinge-loss}.\footnote{ In \Citet[Appendix~A]{Van_der_Hoeven2021-wi}, the hinge loss is also introduced as a self-bounding surrogate loss.
 However, their hinge loss is discontinuous and hence non-convex.
-We discuss this point in detail in \cref{asec:hinge-loss}.\looseness=-1 }\looseness=-1
+We discuss this point in detail in \cref{asec:hinge-loss}. }\looseness=-1